Last updated: May 3, 2026

 |---|---|---|

-| Mecklenburg County | County tax rate for FY 2025-26 is 49.27 cents per $100, and the bill may also include city or town tax and solid waste fees.
-Mecklenburg also ran a HOMES grant that, in the 2025 round, could pay up to $650, with a Town of Davidson add-on up to $534. | Your state relief may lower the tax bill, but local grants can still matter if you live in a higher-cost area. |
+| Mecklenburg County | The FY2026 county budget sets the county tax rate at 49.27 cents per $100 of assessed value.
+The bill may also include city, town, or fee charges.
+Mecklenburg’s HOMES program for the 2025 round could pay up to $650, with a Town of Davidson add-on up to $534. | Your state relief may lower the tax bill, but local grants can still matter in a higher-cost area. |

-| Orange County | County tax rate for 2025 taxes is 63.83 cents per $100, and the bill may also include municipal, fire district, school, stormwater, and solid waste charges.
-Orange says taxpayers can also divide the bill into smaller monthly amounts if everything is paid before delinquency. | A senior may need both state relief and a local payment plan or county help with fees. |
+| Orange County | The FY2025-26 county tax rate was set at 63.83 cents per $100 of assessed value.
+The bill may also include municipal, fire district, stormwater, school, or solid waste charges.
+Orange also has a Longtime Homeowners Assistance program that opens by yearly application window. | A senior may need both state relief and county help with fees or local tax pressure. |

-| Durham County | County-wide property tax rate for FY 2025-26 is 55.42 cents per $100.
-Durham also ran a Low-Income Homeowner Relief path, and in the 2025 round the county told applicants to call 919-560-8000 for help. | Even if you miss a state program, a county-funded grant may still help with the current bill. |
+| Durham County | The FY2025-26 county-wide property tax rate is 55.42 cents per $100.
+Durham’s Low-Income Homeowner Relief program is a county path for some homeowners who meet local rules. | Even if you do not qualify for state relief, a county-funded program may help with the current bill. |

 Honest rule: North Carolina does not have 100 different state senior tax laws.
 But it does have 100 local systems for rates, bills, reappraisal timing, local forms, local grants, and payment problems.
 That is why you should always check both the county assessor and the county tax collector page.